clem9281/Sprint-Challenge-Authentication/README.md

 1. What does bcrypt do to help us store passwords in a secure manner.

     Bcrypt hashes our passwords before we store them.
+Hashing is a one-way encryption.

 1. What does bcrypt do to slow down attackers?

     Bcrypt hashes our passwords multiple times, this makes guessing passwords much harder for attackers.
+Since hashing only works one way, someone trying to guess the password would also have to calculate multiple hashes.

 1. What are the three parts of the JSON Web Token?